Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 You can chose any other source-code editors if you don't like VSCode and that's fine.
 Anyways after you download VSCode or other epic source-code open it and press <kbd>Command + N</kbd> this will create a new file.
 Select the language type to use now select Lua becuase this is a Lua tutorial.
 Now add some code there if you're done press <kbd>Command + S</kbd> to save it and placed it somewhere inside the script(s) folder.
 Boom you've got yourself a Lua script it's that simple.

 ### Differences
-Lua in Psych Engine is minor different becuase of HaxeFlixel the main engine that FNF uses.
-Mainly when coding the code should located inside any of the Callback Templates like <code>onCreate()</code>, note that <code>variables</code> and <code>functions</code> can be placed outside of them.
-Printing also different instead of the <code>print()</code> function it uses <code>debugPrint()</code> function.
-This will appear at the top-left of the screen and will fade out in a couple of seconds.
+Lua in Psych Engine has some minor difference becuase of HaxeFlixel the main engine that Psych Engine uses.
+Mainly when coding the code that you made should be located inside any of the Callback Templates like <code>onCreate()</code>, <code>onUpdate()</code>, <code>onEvent()</code>, etc. Note that variables, functions, and built-in Lua functions can be declared outside of any Callback Templates.

+Printing is also different instead of using the `print()` function it's replaced by `debugPrint()` function.
+The text from the function will appear at the top-left of the screen and will fade out in a couple of seconds.

 Example (Lua):
 ```lua